Cooperative encoding for secrecy in interference channels: Introduction

-This work develops a general approach for cooperative binning and channel prefixing for the (discrete) two-user memoryless interference channels operated in the presence of a passive eavesdropper.
-The proposed scheme allows for cooperation in two distinct ways: $1$) The two users jointly optimize their random binning technique~\cite{Wyner:The75} and $2$) They jointly introduce randomness in the transmitted signals, to confuse the eavesdropper, via a cooperative channel prefixing approach~\cite{Csiszar:Broadcast78}.
+$2$) The two users jointly introduce randomness in the transmitted signals, to confuse the eavesdropper, via a cooperative channel prefixing approach~\cite{Csiszar:Broadcast78}.

+Remarkably, the two methods, respectively, are helpful in adding \emph{decodable} and \emph{undecodable} randomness to the channel.
 The proposed scheme also utilizes message-splitting and partial decoding to enlarge the achievable secrecy rate region~\cite{Han:A81}.
 We then derive outer bounds to the secrecy capacity region and use them to establish the optimality of the proposed scheme for some classes of channels.
-In addition, we argue that some coding techniques for the secure discrete multiple access channel and relay-eavesdropper channel can be obtained as special cases of our cooperative binning and channel prefixing approach.
+In addition, we argue that some coding techniques for the secure discrete multiple access channel and relay-eavesdropper channel can be obtained as special cases of our cooperative encoding approach.

-Recently, noise forwarding (or jamming) has been shown to enhance on the achievable secrecy rate region of several Gaussian multi-user channels (e.g.,~\cite{Negi:Secret05} ,~\cite{Tekin:The08}).
-The basic idea is to allow each transmitter to allocate only a fraction of the available power for its binning codebook and use the rest for the generation of independent noise samples.
+Recently, noise forwarding (or jamming) has been shown to enhance the achievable secrecy rate region of several Gaussian multi-user channels (e.g.,~\cite{Negi:Secret05} ,~\cite{Tekin:The08}).
+The basic idea is to allow each transmitter to allocate only a fraction of the available power for its randomized codebook and use the rest for the generation of independent noise samples.
 The superposition of the two signals is then transmitted.
 With the appropriate power allocation policy, one can ensure that the jamming signal results in maximal ambiguity at the eavesdropper while incuring only a minimal loss in the achievable rate at the legitimate receiver(s).
 Our work reveals the fact that this noise injection technique can be obtained as a manifestation of the cooperative channel prefixing approach.
 Based on this observation, we obtain a larger achievable region for the secrecy rate in the Gaussian multiple access channel.